 Exterior Floor R-Value: Indicate the R-value of continuous insulation, having no framing penetration, installed on the outside of the floor.

-Interior floor R-Value: Indicate the R-value of continuous insulation, having no framing penetration, installed on the inside of the floor.

 E. Slab Floor/Perimeter Insulation

 I.D.: A label from the plans (e.g., A1.4 or Slab Floor1) documenting the location of the installed insulation.